alan-yahya/Materials-Informatics/README.md

 # Orbital Simulations

+A flask deployment of a number of scientific python libraries for material visualisations.

+Built as part of a material science pipeline, using NanoBERT and NanoSearch for the extrraction of relevant information from the literature.
+To this effect, Molecular structure analysis and MD simulation software is used.

+materials science visualisations.

 A comprehensive web application for simulating and visualizing various quantum, classical, and materials science phenomena.

 Built with Flask and modern scientific Python libraries.

 ## Core Modules